Spontaneous superconducting diode effect in non-magnetic Nb/Ru/Sr$_2$RuO$_4$ topological junctions

 {\bf Effect of thermal cycle on non-reciprocity}

 After cooling to 0.3~K, the junctions are warmed to 10~K to reach the normal state.
 The junctions are then cooled to $\approx$ 3~K and maintained at this temperature for 30~min before cooling to 0.3~K. We observe that with each cooling cycle our junctions randomly change the SDE state among one of the three states, forward diode ($\Delta I_{\rm c}= +$; see Fig.~\ref{coolingcycle}a), standard junction ($\Delta I_{\rm c}= 0$; see Fig.~\ref{coolingcycle}b) and reverse diode ($\Delta I_{\rm c}= -$; see Fig.~\ref{coolingcycle}c).
-The junction remains in its state persistently down to the lowest temperature and at a fixed temperature within one thermal cycle $\Delta{I_{\rm c}}$ remains almost constant (see Supplementary Fig.~S3).
+The junction remains in its state persistently down to the lowest temperature and at a fixed temperature within one thermal cycle $\Delta{I_{\rm c}}$ remains almost constant (see Figure~S3).
 Note that the standard junction behaviour ($\Delta I_{\rm c}=0$) occurs rarely.
+For 12 thermal cycles, our junctions show about 60\% forward diode, 30\% reverse diode and 10\% standard junction behaviour.
 Thus, we conclude that the SDE is dependent on the cooling cycle, a feature not seen in non-centrosymmetric superconductors where the sign of non-reciprocity depends on the direction of the applied magnetic field.

 {\bf Effect of magnetic fields on non-reciprocity}